Work · Case Study

 We chose a 'soft' launch initially to allow time to optimise the automatic messaging via PetsApp, thereby reducing the burden on staff.
 Being very different to the type of plan clients are used to, having good quality printed and online information is essential.
 It also provides an opportunity to educate on the reasons for the different approach.

-Also, as a novel 'product', there is no direct point of comparison with which to establish a price point, and so advice was sought from a consultant with experience in health plans offering unlimited consultations (Practice Made Purrfect).
+Also, as a novel 'product', there is no direct point of comparison with which to establish a price point, and so advice was sought from a consultant with experience in health plans offering unlimited consultations.
 Removing the financial obstacle to clients wishing to consult a vet or nurse for any reason is clearly a valuable benefit and always attracts interest.
 However, some clients, especially those accustomed to traditional health plans, appear to only seek the 'tangible' benefit of inclusive parasite treatment.
 Perhaps predictably when breaking new ground, uptake has been slow but steady, but is expected to increase as we start to push the plans more actively through various channels.

 As with all health plans, the practice should benefit from reliable and regular income, with higher adoption of diagnostic procedures balancing the lower margin.
 However, our plans also serve as a clear demonstration of our practice ethos and will hopefully help move mainstream discussion of preventative healthcare in a more sustainable direction.
 Currently, there is a ratio of 1 pet on Planet for every 5 on Pocket, which is again expected given the price differential.
 However, offering this level of testing and health surveillance to a client outwith a health plan, at full cost, would meet with very little interest and so every sign-up to Planet is a gain for their pet and the environment.